GoHypernet/hypernet-protocol/README.md

 has been initiated as a Truffle project with OpenZeppelin added in after, as the OZ tools auto-detect and adapt to the Truffle project (while the reverse is not true).

+The embark framework is an integrated ecosystem with not only command line tools, but a web UI (called the Cockpit) that helps with compilation, deployment, and debugging of smart contracts as well as an easy-to-develop-on front-end system for the basics.

-In order to efficiently develop in this repo, you should know primarily how Truffle works, and have a casual understanding of what OpenZeppelin offers.
+In order to efficiently develop in this repo, you should know primarily how OpenZeppelin works, as we'll be using the OZ cli primarily for compiling and deploying of smart contracts (initially), and then later on, the Embark framework for deploying, testing, and basic front-end development.
+Truffle is also helpful, but not necessary, to know.

-ganache-cli is also used (which contains ganache-core), and is the main set of tools that Truffle (and us) will use for deploying, testing, and migrating smart contracts; it is very powerful and helpful if you know how to use it.
+ganache-cli is also used (which contains ganache-core), and is the main set of tools that Truffle, OZ, embark (and us) will use for deploying, testing, and migrating smart contracts; it is very powerful and helpful if you know how to use it.

 ## Usage